 If the decay is not severe, you may get away with less drastic measures.
 These include tooth remineralization and a professional teeth cleaning.

-A professional teeth cleaning removes plaque, calculus, and tartar that you wouldn’t be able to get rid of yourself.
-Special equipment is used to get rid of these substances from the surfaces of the teeth as well as between them.
+A professional teeth cleaning removes plaque, calculus, and tartar that you would not be able to get rid of yourself.
+Special equipment is used to remove these substances from the surfaces of the teeth and between them.
 Such treatment is recommended at least once a year anyway.

 Severe cases